mxr576/ddqg-composer-audit/README.md

 **This is a seasonal feature that will be removed after Drupal 9 EOL.**

+## Integrations

+* "Unofficial" [build definition](https://gist.github.com/mxr576/5f87063eb2e1e2b125257878018f048d) for a Docker image that installs the latest version from this Composer plugin and the [composer audit-changes](https://packagist.org/packages/mxr576/composer-audit-changes) command

 ## Known issues

 * Composer currently only displays advisories from one repository for a package.
 If multiple ones provide advisories,